mdx-js/specification/readme.md

 ### Differences to MDAST

-The `import` type is used to provide the necessary block elements to the remark html block parser and for the execution context/implementation.
+The `import` type is used to provide the necessary block elements to the Remark HTML block parser and for the execution context/implementation.
 For example, a [webpack loader](https://github.com/mdx-js/mdx/tree/master/packages/loader) might want to transform an MDX import by appending those imports.

 `export` is used to emit data from MDX, similarly to traditional markdown frontmatter.

 The `jsx` node would most likely be passed to Babel to create functions.

-This will also differ a bit in parsing because the remark parser is built to handle particular html element types, whereas JSX support will require the ability to parse _any_ tag, and those that self close.
+This will also differ a bit in parsing because the remark parser is built to handle particular HTML element types, whereas JSX support will require the ability to parse _any_ tag, and those that self close.

 The `jsx`, `import`, and `export` node types are defined below.